Subir008/JDBC/README.md

 # JDBC
-How to do CRUD Operation using JDBC
+How to do Static CRUD Operation using JDBC
 ----

 ----